ekiidx/wordpress-ad-loop/README.md

 # wordpress-ad-loop
-Loop to insert a post from a different WordPress post type after every nth post.
-Useful for inserting ads every nth post.
+Insert a custom post type every nth post.
+Useful for inserting ads on a blog index page.